inspiredsamat/Desktop-Connect-Four/README.md

 ## Getting Started <a name = "getting_started"></a>

-A player who collected firsly 4 X's or O's wins.
+A player who collected firstly 4 X's or O's wins.